-Master Aesthetician
+Master Aesthetician\\

-The objective of this program is to provide comprehensive training in skin care, advanced aesthetics, body wrapping, and cosmetic/corrective permanent makeup.
-Upon successful testing and completion of their program, students will receive a diploma and be registered for skin care, body wrapping and tattoo artist licenses.
+The objective of this program is to provide comprehensive training in skin care, advanced aesthetics & body wrapping.
+Upon successful testing and completion of their program, students will receive a diploma and be registered for skin care and body wrapping licenses.
 Master aestheticians' placement opportunities include: medi-spas, resorts, advanced aesthetics offices, and dermatology & plastic surgery practices.